brdv/prodtest-docs/docs/demo/examples/internal-dl.md

 The message queue used in the demo project is RabbitMQ.
 It provides a feature that does exactly what we want: [exchanges](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges).

 An exchange is basically a middleman that all messages are sent to.
-It allows the message to be sent to mulitple queues.
+It allows the message to be sent to multiple queues.
 In this case, we want the order service to send all messages to the 'main' exchange.
 The exchange will send the message to all queues that are bound to the exchange.
 Therefore, all services that have a queue that is bound to the exchange, will receive the messages.

 This is implemented as follows: